 “When I first got here I didn’t have much to do,” Westbrook said during a brief media scrum.
 “I needed to find a hobby and I had never bowled before.”

 After watching Westbrook bowl for an evening, it is safe to say he has made vast improvements in his game.
 The always confident Westbrook made everyone very aware who the best bowler on the team, and in his own family, was.

 Among the sights that stood out — none other than the seven-foot mammoth that is Steven Adams.

 Adams, in a bowling alley that was rather warm, continued to wear his camouflage rain jacket over his Why Not? shirt.
 He also chose to deny bowling shoes for his orange custom slide flip-flops with a cartoon face of Adams on them.

 Westbrook doesn’t believe he could pull off bowling in slides like Adams.

 “Steven can do whatever he wants.
 Flip-flops, shoes without socks,” Westbrook said.
 “I’m just thankful he is here and being apart of the night.”

 It was a nice breath of fresh air for a team currently fighting for playoff positioning.
 With three days off before their trip to San Antonio on Thursday night, Westbrook and his teammates were able to enjoy an evening celebrating the reigning MVP’s charity work.

 For more information on Westbrook’s Why Not? foundation, click hereWe invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!